QCLabHKU/QNCIDock/README.md

 ```
 This print the vina and model top-4 poses RMSD related to cyrstal ligand poses.

-## Run with preprocess dataset (Reproduce paper key results, will take some time for Vina sampling run.)
+## Run with a dataset (Reproduce paper key results, will take some time for Vina sampling run.)
 This section will demonstrate how to run our docking pipeline and evaluate performance for a dataset.
 The zip files contains the dataset and all scripts needed to reproduce key paper results.
 ```bash
 unzip posebusters_all_cationic_binding_pockets_complexes.zip